akka/akka/akka-docs/src/main/paradox/stream/operators/Source/tick.md

 @@@note

-The element must be immutable as the source can be materialized several times and may pass between threads, see second example for achieving a periodical element that changes over time.
+The element must be immutable as the source can be materialized several times and may pass it between threads, see the second example for achieving a periodical element that changes over time.

 @@@

 ## Examples

-Let's start with a simple sample, just printing to standard out periodically:
+This first example prints to standard out periodically:

 Scala
 :   @@snip [Tick.scala](/akka-docs/src/test/scala/docs/stream/operators/source/Tick.scala) { #simple }